 Sometimes, we have to deal with a huge amount of data stored in several worksheets.
-In that case, we can mirror the cells in excel instead of writing them on several occasions.
-There are 3 very simple ways mirror cells in Excel with formula that we are going to discuss in this article.
+In that case, we can mirror the cells in Excel instead of writing them on several occasions.
+There are 3 very simple ways to mirror cells in Excel with formula that we are going to discuss in this article.
 I hope this article will be helpful in lessening the workload and saving time.

 For more clarification, I have used a dataset on Ballon d’Or Finalists’20 in Serial No and Ballon d’Or Finalists’20 columns.